Coldaine/serenaRockstarCustom/docs/wsl-bridge.md

     ```

 4.  **Configure Claude Code**
-    Update your Claude Code configuration to use the `serena-wsl-bridge` command.
+    Update your Claude Code configuration to use the `serena-workspace-isolation-bridge` command.
 The `configure-claude-code.sh` script can help with this.

 ## Configuration